Lessons from dog training and parenting for pandemic behaviour change

 But might we be missing a trick by ignoring the other quadrants?
 Often the most effective way to teach a person or animal a new behaviour is with positive reinforcement.
 Not only does positive reinforcement cause minimal reactance (i.e. rebellious behaviour) but it also creates a more constructive relationship.

 Using aversives (punishment) both dog training is considered counterproductive — it damages the relationship between the handler and the dog because you are less likely to trust someone who creates negative feelings in you, and sometimes may even hurt you.
 Sometimes there is a case for mild aversives but more often than not they can backfire badly — I presume the same goes for children, and especially teenagers.
 Similarly, strong aversives like the shaming video from a local police may not build a lot of trust and goodwill — something that is especially needed in times like these.

 In addition, making delinquent behaviour more visible can create negative social proof: if you see lots of people are doing something wrong, then it might feels less wrong for you to do it, too.

 Practically speaking, administering positive reinforcement or especially negative reinforcement to individuals is difficult in a situation like this.
 We can’t individually praise everyone who stays at home, or washes their hands.

-Personally, I think my local councils would do well to post images on social media of the empty beaches last weekend, with praise for people staying at home despite the unseasonally warm and sunny weather, instead of threats and to complement the negative punishment of closing the beach town's car parks - especially ahead of the Easter weekend.
+Personally, I think my local councils would do well to post images on social media of the empty beaches last weekend with praise for people staying at home despite the unseasonally warm and sunny weather, instead of threats and to complement the negative punishment of closing car parks — especially ahead of the Easter weekend.